 The TAG provides trainees with the opportunity to conceptualize, develop, and lead efforts to facilitate trainee connections via activities such as a mentoring program, trainee forums, and collaborative research projects.

-For information about previous TAG cohorts, please visit the 2015-2016, 2017, and 2018 archives.
 Ambassadors attend monthly virtual meetings and work collaboratively to create trainee-focused products.
-The 2019 Ambassadors are supporting continued implementation of MCH Connects and are shaping a new phase of the TAG that includes social media initiatives to engage trainees virtually.
-Initiatives scheduled to roll out in late 2019 and continue into 2020 include implementation of an MCH article club and a Social Media Ambassador role.
+The 2020 Ambassadors are supporting continued implementation of the virtual MCH article club and are shaping a new phase of the TAG that includes social media initiatives to engage trainees virtually.

 Ambassadors are trainee representatives from a range of the DMCHWD's graduate and undergraduate education programs including: